datacenter/statechecker/docs/usage.rst

     ACI abstracts logical resources from concrete values.
 For example, a user creates a BD and EPG and deploys it to a leaf.
 This logical model translates to a concrete vlan with a vlan identifier that is arbitrarily allocated.
 Removing and readding the EPG or reloading the switch may result in a different vlan id for a particular EPG.
-To perform comparision between snapshots, the StateChecker application will map the vlan identifier to a consistent logical value.
+To perform comparison between snapshots, the StateChecker application will map the vlan identifier to a consistent logical value.
 Other objects that are remapped include include port-channels, sub-interfaces, tunnels, and loopback interfaces.
 Also, all MOs that reference this objects will also be remapped.
 For